Bjiornulf/advent-of-code2021/README.md

 ### Day 3
 Day 3 was a bit harder, because I didn't know the language quiet that good.
 I knew how to solve the problme since the beginning, but it took me a bit more time.
 I also faced problems because I didn't fully read the problem in the first place, and some corner cases made the difference.
 In trying to go faster, I ended up going slower

+### Day 4
+Simple, but hard to make readable code.
+The code got pretty long very quickly, and is not very readable.
+I don't (yet) know how to split it in digestible bite sizes

 ### Day 5
 Day 5 took me longer than the previous days.
 The idea was simpler, but I could get lost in the indices.
 Moreover, it was very easy to produce long and unreadable code, which required some time after finding the solution to clean up.